University and college sport: United Kingdom

-University sport began to be organised more formally in the early 20th century beginning with the formation of the Inter-Varsity Athletics Board of England and Wales (IVAB) and the first inter-varsity track and field competition among nine universities at Manchester University in 1919.
-Manchester University invited women's teams to compete against them in 1921, which initiated women’s inter-varsity competition.
-Birmingham University hosted the first Inter-Varsity Athletic Board Women’s Championships in 1922 and the Women’s Inter-Varsity Athletics Board (WIVAB) was formed in 1923.
+University sport in the United Kingdom began to be organised more formally in the early 20th century beginning with the formation of the Inter-Varsity Athletics Board of England and Wales (IVAB) and the first inter-varsity track and field competition among nine universities at Manchester University in 1919.
+Manchester University invited women's teams to compete against them in 1921, which initiated women's inter-varsity competition.
+Birmingham University hosted the first Inter-Varsity Athletic Board Women's Championships in 1922 and the Women's Inter-Varsity Athletics Board (WIVAB) was formed in 1923.

 Multiple organisations subsequently represented university and college sport in the United Kingdom.

-These organisations evolved into British Universities and Colleges Sport (BUCS), the governing body for university and college sports in the UK.
+These organisations evolved into British Universities and Colleges Sport (BUCS), the governing body for university and college sports in the UK since 2008.
 It runs competitions in 54 sports across over 160 universities and colleges; an annual championship and trophy in 16 sports; and an annual multi-sport even in 6 sports held over three days.
 More than 100,000 students compete in BUCS competitions and events each year and over 400 qualified for the FISU World University Games in 2025.
 The FISU has described it as "one of the most well rounded and developed university sport programmes in the world".

-Separately from BUCS, universities in the United Kingdom hold varsity matches with rival universities and offer intramural sports.
+Separately from BUCS, universities in the United Kingdom hold varsity matches with rival universities and offer intramural sport.
 This includes widespread programmes in university rowing in the United Kingdom.
 In addition, Scottish Student Sport run over 100 events each year for universities in Scotland including the annual multi-sport Scottish Student Games.
 Students at universities in Northern Ireland can also participate in Student Sport Ireland events.